What is a savings account?

 How do I give notice that I want to make a withdrawal with an online account?

 If you have a notice account, you can select Make a Transaction and choose a future date within the accounts notice period to automate the transaction.
-You can then transfer the funds out of your account online when the notice period has passed.
-Alternatively, you can give us a call on 0845 600 4368 to advise us of your notice to withdraw.
+The funds will automatically transfer once the notice period has passed.
+Alternatively, you can give us a call on 0345 734 4345 to advise us of your notice to withdraw.

-How do I operate a telephone banking account?
+How do I operate a telephone savings account?

-When you open a telephone bank with us, you'll be given a unique user ID and password.
-You will need to quote this code when you call our savings line.
-Our friendly advisers will then help you manage your telephone banking account.
+When you open a telephone savings account with us, you'll be given a unique user ID.
+You will need to quote this when you call our savings line.
+Our friendly advisers will then help you manage your telephone savings account.
 Withdrawals can be made by transferring funds to an alternative account or they can be sent out by post.

 Please note, you cannot manage a telephone savings account in branch or online.
 Newcastle Building Society can not be held liable for unauthorised use of your User ID/Password information.